Glorfingol/web/README.md

 ## Roles
 You can create and manage roles for the users here.
 ### Rights
 This tab's purpose is to define which rights are given to the role
+## Groups
+You can create a group and then associate any entity with it  (tab "memberships")
+Belonging to a group grant access to any entity belonging to the group
+Groups allow you to filter what entities can be modified by whom

 # Website management
-## Menu
+## Website
-You can create a menu and any sub menu there and link it to a page
+You can create a website in this page
+The main properties are :
+- Name (the name of the website)
+- Description (a short description)
+- Https (is the site secured via https)
+- Extension (is it .com ?)

+The others flags determine if the system should load some js librairies or not
+You may associate some styles and page to a website once you have created some
 ## Media
 You can upload and download any kind of file there
+Be careful with what you upload
 ## Carousel
-You can create a carousel there and link it to a page
+You can create a carousel there
 ## Style
-You can configure the stylesheet of the website there
+You can configure a stylesheet there
 ## Blog
 You can create blog entries there
 ## Facebook